davidkpiano/node-azure-mvc/README.md

 });
 ```

 You'll notice that the above TS code is almost the same as the normal JS code, thanks to type inference.
+We'll make the port configurable later.

 ### Running the App